python4004/secret-HTB/Secret.md

 ## `User access`

-i noticed that port `3000` is opened for `Node.js` okey lets explore port `80` .
+i noticed that port `3000` is opened for `Node.js` okey let's explore port `80` .

 ![1](https://user-images.githubusercontent.com/36403473/156873493-9e112bdf-2483-43bd-bf1e-22e44ca3b428.png)

-So i downloaded the source code,now lets dig in it the code so i will stop enum website and explore code first.
+So i downloaded the source code,now let's dig in it the code so i will stop enum website and explore code first.

 in this period my brain focus on way to find `RCE`.